junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 > **Outline:** After coming back, Cas is an angel again, Dean is back alive.
 They're free to do whatever they want, they finally have the peace and happiness and freedom they've been fighting for so long, they can enjoy the fruit of what they fought for and live in a world that is better now.

-The ground is solid, the tree is standing, the sun shines warm on their face, leaving their silhouettes behind.
+The ground is solid, the tree is standing, the sun shines warm on their faces, leaving their silhouettes behind.

 Dean breathes out, "God, it's good to be back."

-Castiel closes his eyes, feeling the warmth of sunshine, sniffing the grass in the air.
+Castiel closes his eyes, feeling the warmth of sunshine sink into the skin, sniffing the scent of grass in the air.

-"It's real." he murmurs in agreement, still minor unbelievable.
+"It's real," he murmurs in agreement, still minor unbelievable.
 "We're back, and alive."

 That is when he feels the arms around him, tight.
 Arms of the kid.

 "Jack!" he holds him, patting his back.

-"I miss you so much."
+"I missed you so much."
 Jack tells him, not stoic, not god-like, voice trembling even.

-Cas tells him, "Me too."
-And then, "Dean told me all about you, how everything is going on well when I was away.
+Cas tells him, soft, "Me too."
+And then, "Dean told me all about you, how everything is going on well while I was away.
 I'm proud."

 The kid beams brightly, like all the kids approved by their father.
-"I did my best." then lowering his eyes.
-"Except this one thing I can't do, I'm sorry I can't bring you back.
+"I did my best." then, his gaze lowers.
+"Except this one thing I couldn't do, I'm sorry I couldn't bring you back.
 How did you do that?
 Or how did Dean...?"

-Cas looks at Dean, who's standing not far away, sharing a heartfelt reunion hug with his brother now.
+Cas glances toward Dean, who's standing not far away, sharing a heartfelt reunion hug with his brother now.
 "The oldest rule of the universe, I think, love can conquer anything."

 Jack hesitates, but curiosity still makes him wonder aloud, "Did Dean finally give you what you wanted most?"